 Using the Swiss method, we start by making a syrup of sugar and egg whites, by whisking them together over a double boiler until the sugar melts.

-Once the sugar has melted, you pour the syrup in the bowl of an electric mixer and start whipping the meringue until you reach stiff peaks.
+Once the sugar has melted, the syrup is then poured in the bowl of an electric mixer and it gets whipped until the meringue achieves stiff peaks.
 And we will talk about exactly what the peaks are supposed to look like, and how to whip the meringue in order to best achieve that.

 How to whip meringue when making macarons?
 How to know when the meringue is whipped?
 How to recognize the stiff peaks in the meringue when making macarons?
 These are frequently asked questions, and things you should be observing, because if you are having issues making macarons, the meringue might just be where you are making the mistake.